dfds-frontend/JS-fullstack-challenge/README.md

 ### Replace current backend with your own nodejs backend

-Write now data is fetched from and written to a SaaS backend.
+Currently data rendered in the table is hard-coded in client state.
 Your task here is to replace that backend with your own nodejs backend that would have an endpoint for fetching schedules and another for adding a new schedule to the existing one.
 Here you’re invited to do a very minimal solution - you can declare and store data in an in-memory variable and do not worry about adding validation for form submission.